AKC Miscellaneous Class

 - Availability: Difficult to find

-- Talents: Jogging, hunting by sight, watchdog, lure, agility, tricks
+- Talents: Jogging, hunting by sight, watchdog, lure, and tricks

 Dewclaws may or may not be removed.
 Seizures, hypothyroidism, demodectic mange, spondylosis (a form of osteoarthritis), auto-immune conditions such as eosinophilic myositis (an inflammation of the skin and muscles), and autoimmune thyroiditis are present in the breed.